-Diane Ravitch, we said at the top of this segment that the Department of Education announced sixteen finalists for its first round of the “Race to the Top” competition.
+AMY GOODMAN: Diane Ravitch, we said at the top of this segment that the Department of Education announced 16 finalists for its first round of the "Race to the Top" competition.
 They’re going to deliver something like $4.35 billion in school reform grants.
-And the Washington Post is reporting almost all of these finalists got money from the Bill & Melinda Gates Foundation.
-In your book, chapter ten is called "The Billionaire Boys Club."
+And The Washington Post is reporting almost all of these finalists got money from the Bill & Melinda Gates Foundation.
+In your book, chapter 10 is called "The Billionaire Boys Club."
 Explain.

 The Obama administration appointed somebody from the NewSchools Venture Fund to run this so-called "Race to the Top."
 The NewSchools Venture Fund exists to promote charter schools.
 So, what we’re seeing with the proliferation — with this demand from the federal government, if you want to be part of this $4 billion fund, you better be prepared to create lots more charter schools.
 Well, it’s all predetermined by who the personnel is.
 And, you know, so we see this immense influence of the foundations.

 And I think that with the proliferation of charter schools, the bottom-line issue is the survival of public education, because we’re going to see many, many more privatized schools and no transparency as to who’s running them, where the money is going, and everything being determined by test scores.